Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Simulation Results

-Then, we show the influence of federated frequency on the summed rate performance, as it is critical for a federated learning system where communication costs matter.
-As we analysed in Fig.\ref{fig:convergespeed}, the federated frequency can influence the converging speed of the algorithm.
-Our analysis shows that federated learning can still help with relative low averaging frequency.
-We exam our result with our environment, which is shown in Fig.\ref{fig:federated_steps}.
-With federated averaging frequency from $0-1280$, the performance of the algorithm does not change too much.
-The high federated averaging can reduce the information mismatch between agents, which benefit the cooperation.
-As shown in Fig.\ref{fig:federated_steps}, at the early stage of learning, the learning process with low federated averaging frequency ($F=320-1280$) converge faster in the early stage of the learning, as it allows more personal characteristics in each agent.
-By looking into the learning procedure, the agent in this stage converges fast to some greedy solution, i.e. fixed scheme.
-In the later stage, the agent requires information from other agents to further improve the performance.
-Thus, the high federated averaging frequency ($F=20-160$) efficiently supports the learning process with up-to-date information, which achieve slightly higher performance and converge speed than the one with low federated averaging frequency ($F=320-1280$).
+Then, we show the influence of federated frequency on the QoS performance, as it is critical for a federated learning system where communication costs matter.
+Following our theoretical analysis in Fig.\ref{fig:convergespeed}, the federated frequency can influence the convergence speed of the algorithm, i.e. the higher federated frequency, the faster the convergence speed.
+But federated learning can still significantly improve the convergence speed with relatively low averaging frequency.
+We exam this analytical result with our simulation environment and present the result in Fig.\ref{fig:federated_steps}.
+At the early stage of learning ($0-2000$ epoch), the learning process with low federated averaging frequency ($F=320-1280$) converge faster the early stage of the learning.
+Because it allows personal characteristics in each agent and converges to local optimal shown in Fig.\ref{fig:fixcoop}, while the frequent federated operation prevents the agents to stick to this local optimal.
+In the later stage (after $2000$ epoch), the agent search to jump out of the local optimum which requires information from other agents to further improve the QoS performance.
+Thus, the high federated averaging frequency ($F=20-160$) efficiently supports the learning process with less difference in agents' policies information, which achieve slightly higher QoS performance and converge speed than the one with low federated averaging frequency ($F=320-1280$).

+In Fig.\ref{fig:distribution}, we investigate the influence of user distribution for our federated algorithms.
+We assume the users are distributed in PCP instead of PPP, as PCP is realistic in modelling the users' positions.
+PPP is easier for the multi-agent algorithm to learn since the users' positions around each agent are homogeneous, which is not the case for PCP.
+The PCP introduces challenges for cooperative multi-agent algorithms.
+As shown in Fig.\ref{fig:distribution}, the ACER with PPP distributed users can achieve the highest QoS performance even without the federated algorithm, which is always the fixed scheme shown in Fig.\ref{fig:fixcoop}.
+However, the ACER performs the worse with PCP distributed users, which requires certain common knowledge between agents.
+The algorithms with the support of the federated algorithms (ACER FedTrans) can obtain good QoS performance with PCP distributed users.
+This shows the potential issues and future directions for current cognitive network simulations.